 Coronavirus (COVID-19) Resources and Information

-This page is a resource for families and school administrators regarding the Coronavirus (COVID-19).
-Updates and school closure information will be posted here.
+This page is a resource for families and school administrators regarding Coronavirus (COVID-19) and Public Health information.
+Find out more about the COE’s commitment to the health and wellness of our students, as well as our ongoing programs and partnerships, here.
 You can also find information on Santa Cruz COE’s official Facebook, Twitter, and Instagram pages.

-Students 5 or Over – Parents and Student 18 or Over – vaccines available!
+Students 5 and Over – Adults and Students age 18 or Over – vaccines are available!

 COVID-19 TESTING for the school community

-Adequate testing is one of the key components required to be in place in order for schools to resume in-person instruction safely and prevent the transmission of COVID-19.
-The Santa Cruz County Office of Education and all Santa Cruz County School Districts and Charter Schools have partnered to make asymptomatic and symptomatic testing available to school personnel, students, and families at no cost.
+Adequate testing is one of the key components required to be in place in order for schools to remain in-person, safely and prevent the transmission of COVID-19.
+The Santa Cruz County Office of Education and all Santa Cruz County School Districts, Charters and Private Schools have partnered to make asymptomatic and symptomatic testing available to all school personnel, students, and families at no cost.

 Official Communications from the Santa Cruz County Office of Education